Back to resources

 Instead of automatically trusting users inside a network, ZT dictates that every access point requires validation.
 All users – whether on-prem or in the cloud, human or service IDs – must be authenticated, authorized, and validated for security configuration and posture before being granted access to applications and data.

 Shifting network defenses toward a comprehensive security model like ZT allows organizations to restrict access controls to networks, applications, and environments.
 This improves granularity and reinforces an additional layer of security across data.
-Rather than trying to protect an ever-evolving attack surface, ZT architecture and policies foundationally defend networks through consistent monitoring and maintenance.
+Rather than trying to protect an ever-evolving attack surface, ZT architecture, and policies foundationally defend networks through consistent monitoring and maintenance.

 As good as zero trust sounds in theory, however, putting it into practice is difficult.
 The reasons for implementing ZT are clear, and it is wise to do as much as possible toward enforcing ZT policies quickly.
 But when an organization has multiple environments with thousands of users that operate on established processes, it is easy to see why many struggle to initiate a true ZT model.